East Asia·Japan·Updated April 29, 2026

 What scams target tourists in Nara?

-The most frequently reported tourist scams in Nara are Ryokan Bait-and-Switch Near Todai-ji, Fake Monk Donation Scam, QR Code Payment Fraud, with 1 classified as high severity.
+The most frequently reported tourist scams in Nara are Ryokan Bait-and-Switch Near Todai-ji, Fake "Deer Park Interaction" Tour Markup, QR Code Payment Fraud.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kyoto and Beijing.
+Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Nara?